Comas20/PM-Telef-101C/README.md

 print("Modelo guardado como 'modelo_random_forest.pkl'")
 ```

-Oce the wights are stored, we enhanced the previous version of the predictive model script to calculate the accident risk for all entries in datos_limpios.xlsx.
+Oce the wights are stored, we enhanced the previous version of the predictive model script to calculate the accident risk for all entries in `datos_limpios.xlsx`.
 To generate these predictions for the complete clean dataset, we first loaded the stored weights, then ran the prediction process on the entire dataset.
 The code used to load the weights and generate the predictions is shown below:

 ```python
 model_cargado = joblib.load('../MODEL/modelo_random_forest_weights.pkl')